Trade directory · Lafayette metro · Louisiana

 Q/05

-Louisiana requires minimum $300,000 general liability insurance for commercial landscaping contractors.
-Workers compensation is mandatory if you have employees.
-Many contractors carry higher limits for protection on larger commercial projects.
+Louisiana requires minimum $300,000 general liability insurance for licensed contractors.
+Workers compensation is mandatory if you employ others.
+Commercial vehicle insurance required for work trucks and equipment transport.

 § F · Directory